yousefalshaikh17/Lua-Unit-Testing/README.md

 ```
 (A full version of this example can be found in `unit_tests/SampleTest.lua`)

-### Set up the test environment
-- Use `SetBefore()` to prepare the test environment, such as initializing variables or tables that your test functions depend on.
-- Use `SetAfter()` to clean up any state or memory used during the test.
-- `SetBeforeEach()` and `SetAfterEach()` are also available and execute before and after each test.

-### Define Test Cases
-- Use `addTest()` to define individual test cases.
-    - The function takes two arguments: test case name and test function.

-### Validate Test Cases with Assertions
-- Use assertions to validate test cases.
-All assertions are documented in the next section.

-### Run your tests
-- Use the `run_tests.lua` file to run the tests (or make your own).
-The control will provide output for each test result and will count the passes and failures.

 ## Assertions
 The library supports a wide range of assertions to test different aspects of your Lua code.
 Here's an overview of the available assertions provided by the library: